 Banana peels: This is a popular idea where banana peels are added to soil or steeped in water to promote blooms, especially in roses.
 While they do provide potassium, which is essential for flowering, banana peels alone won’t make a huge difference unless your soil is already lacking nutrients.

-There are a lot of other myths like using Epsom salt, milk, or beer or adding sugar water.
-These remedies will not harm your canna lily but you can't expect blooming from it.
+There are a lot of other myths, like using Epsom salt, milk, or beer, or adding sugar water.
+These remedies will not harm your canna lily, but you can't expect it to bloom.

 Encourage Canna Lilies to Bloom